About Coal Mountain

 Economy & Demographics

 The economy of Coal Mountain remains closely tied to the historical coal industry, with many residents employed in mining, logistics, and supporting services.
 This reliance on the coal sector has fostered resilience among the townsfolk, as they adapt to changing economic conditions while preserving their cultural identity.
-Beyond the mining industry, the community is also home to a variety of small businesses, including local shops, restaurants, and service providers that cater to the needs of People.
+Beyond the mining industry, the community is also home to a variety of small businesses, including local shops, restaurants, and service providers that cater to the needs of residents.

 Elections & Voter Records